eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-2/annex-2.02-high-level-requirements-by-topic.md

 <div class="eudi-hlr__id">ISSU_13<span class="kw-shall">SHALL</span></div>
 <div class="eudi-hlr__body" markdown>

-A Wallet Provider SHALL ensure that at least one PID Provider is willing to issue a PID complying with [PID Rulebook] to Users of the Wallet Units it provides.
+A Wallet Provider SHALL ensure that at least one PID Provider is willing to issue a PID complying with [PID Rulebook][pid-rulebook] to Users of the Wallet Units it provides.

 </div>
 </div>